telerik/winforms-docs/richtextbox/f.a.q..md

         '
 ````

 {{endregion}}

-You can manipulate the caret position before invoking the insert method in order to change the
-		  		position where you wish the text to appear.
-You can find more information on document positions
-		  		and their usage here.
+You can manipulate the caret position before invoking the insert method in order to change the position where you wish the text to appear.
+You can find more information on document positions and their usage here.

-1. Inserting text in a custom style using RadDocument‘s method:#_[C#] Insert text in RadDocument_
+1. Inserting text in a custom style using RadDocument‘s method:

+#### Insert text in RadDocument

 {{source=..\SamplesCS\RichTextBox\RichTextBoxFAQ.cs region=InsertTextInDocument}}
 {{source=..\SamplesVB\RichTextBox\RichTextBoxFAQ.vb region=InsertTextInDocument}}